 As we read headlines of record floods in parts of the world while others are facing worrisome droughts, it is easy to see that the Earth continues to ravaged by climate change.

-As the fashion industry is the second largest polluting industry in the world, the race to find sustainable and ethical clothing manufacturing is faster than ever.
+As the fashion industry is one of the largest polluting industry in the world, the race to find sustainable and ethical clothing manufacturing is faster than ever.

 There are very smart minds creating innovated manufacturing processes to minimize the impact on the people and planet.
 Though the jury is still out on what the “best” manufacturing process, one thing that everyone agrees on, is that overconsumption is the number one leading cause to the current environmental crisis.